cudail/snolf-rb2/README.md

 Character portrait by [Mike Tona].

-Made using the [Sonic Robo Blast 2 Custom Character Preset] by Blu The Hedgehog.
+Made using the [Sonic Robo Blast 2 Character Preset] by Blu The Hedgehog.

 Life count icon from Mario Golf: Advance Tour.

 [Caoimhe Ní Chaoimh]: https://oakreef.ie/
 [Melon]: https://melon.zone/
 [Mike Tona]: https://miketona.carrd.co/
-[Sonic Robo Blast 2 Custom Character Preset]: https://gamebanana.com/skins/181950
+[Sonic Robo Blast 2 Character Preset]: https://gamebanana.com/skins/181950

 ## Changelog

 v2.10
 * Added shot guide that can be activated with snolf_shot_guide
 * Added the ability to  charge vertical shot power first by holding forward when pressing jump
 * Disable jump inputs while taking a shot so other characters abilties don't interfere with Everybody's Snolf
 * Adjustments to how names are set in Everybody's Snolf
 * Prevent mulligan points from being set when moving on a coveyor belt
 * Fixed sounds not playing from the right source
 * Fixed Snolf being able to take a shot after bouncing on the ground with no horizontal momentum

 v2.9
 * Player state is no longer forced to S_PLAY_ROLL in NiGHTS mode, if player